Builder212/raspi_components/docs/_build/html/_sources/index.rst.txt

     #this initiates the LED on the chosen pin.

     led.on(100)
-    #this turns the LED on and sets the brightness to 100%.
+    #This turns the LED on and sets the brightness to 100%.
     #You can have any value between 0 and 100 here.
+If left
+    #Blank the default value is 100.

     led.off()
     #this turns the LED off.